davidc6/cs-knowledge/notes/system-design/system-design.md

 * DAU - daily active users
 * QPS - queries per second (to measure peak hours and latency)
 * Fan-out is a messaging pattern used to broadcast one-to-many, single sender (publisher) to multiple receivers.
 Pull/push messaging pattern is also an example of a fan-out pattern where single data source is pushed to multiple endpoints.
 It is a way of delivering data to many users.

-## Summary

-### Things to always take into consideration

-* Pick right type of database for the jobs
-* Add cache systems when appropriate and use / cache as much as possible
-* Use CDN to host / cache static assets
-* Keep the system stateless by storing state in a data store
-* Redundancy and every level in the system to enable high availability
-* Have multiple data centers support the application
-* Use database sharding
-* Monitor the system and use automation

-### Things to do when designing a system

-* Blueprint (discuss initial design)
-* Draw components
-* Create back-of-the-envelope estimation
-* Think about edge cases

 ## Resources